caje731/expression-recog-svd/README.md

 expression-recog-svd
 ====================

-A MATLAB project that recognizes facial expressions (Happy, Sad, Angry, Surprised, Neutral) using Singular Value Decomposition
+A MATLAB project that recognizes facial expressions (Happy, Sad, Angry, Surprised, Neutral) by applying Singular Value Decomposition to the face images.